florian-vuillemot/Infinity-Storage/mariadb/README.md

 To restore a backup:
 1. Create a new Galera Cluster (just with a 'master' machine)
 2. Copy the backup file that you want to restore and upload it on the new cluster (in the directory /var/mariadb/backup)
-3. Run `salt-ssh -i master restore`
+3. Run `salt-ssh -i master state.apply restore`

 You can also remove other machines from the cluster and after that run the restore operation.
 But this can create some complications.